 That is quite it, for starters.
 Are you ready to get funky though?

-Now that you’re confident with setting up the Gravity Forms Appointment Booking, we can navigate the more complex routes to obtain fancy-looking appointment forms.
+Now that you’re confident with setting up the Gravity Forms portion of this setup, we can navigate the more complex routes to obtain fancy-looking appointment forms.

 Showing Certain Appointment Types